mhsotoudeh/ProbUNet-Tutorial/README.md

-# ProbUNet-KITP
+# ProbUNet-Tutorial
-A Minimal PyTorch Implementation of the Hierarchical Probabilistic U-Net
+A Tutorial on Probabilistic U-Nets, Including a Minimal PyTorch Implementation of the Hierarchical Probabilistic U-Net.